llippens/louislippens/content/research.markdown

 </table>

 ## Reviewer duties
 In addition to conducting my research, I have also reviewed the work of some of my peers.
-I have served as a reviewer for the Journal of Labor Economics (1), Social Science & Medicine (1), PLOS ONE (2), Social Forces (1), International Migration Review (1), Oxford Bulletin of Economics and Statistics (1), International Journal of Manpower (1), and Economics Bulletin (2).
+I have served as a reviewer for the Journal of Labor Economics (1), Work and Occupations (1), Social Science & Medicine (1), PLOS ONE (2), Social Forces (1), International Migration Review (1), Oxford Bulletin of Economics and Statistics (1), International Journal of Manpower (1), and Economics Bulletin (2).

 ## Online profiles
 You can find more detailed, up-to-date information about my research via my <a href="https://scholar.google.com/citations?hl=en&user=N5hW-KgAAAAJ" target="_blank">Google Scholar</a>, <a href="https://www.researchgate.net/profile/Louis-Lippens" target="_blank">ResearchGate</a> or <a href="https://orcid.org/0000-0001-7840-2753" target="_blank">ORCID</a> profiles.
-According to the former source, the publications I have (co-)authored have been cited 266 times.
+According to the former source, the publications I have (co-)authored have been cited 278 times.

 <br></br>
-<font size="3"> _This page was last updated on 07 April 2022._ <font>
+<font size="3"> _This page was last updated on 19 April 2022._ <font>